spec-framework/documentation/book.md

 Note that this method is optional\.

 ###2\.3\.  *defaultSpec* the View <sub>the MVP Presenter</sub>

-This takes care of the layout of the different widgets\.
-This class side method is used to specify the position of each sub widgets\.
-It also specifies how a widget reacts when the window is resized\.
+This takes care of the layout of the different widgets\.This class side method is used to specify the position of each sub widgets\.It also specifies how a widget reacts when the window is resized\.

-Multiple layouts can be described\.
-Then when the widget is built a specific layout can be specified\.
+Multiple layouts can be described\.Then when the widget is built a specific layout can be specified\.

-This method is on class side because usually all the instances of a same user interface have the same layout\.
-But the lookup for the spec method to use starts on instace side\.
-This way a class can have a more specific layout depending of the instance state\.
+This method is on class side because usually all the instances of a same user interface have the same layout\.But the lookup for the spec method to use starts on instace side\.This way a class can have a more specific layout depending of the instance state\.

 ####2\.3\.1\.
 Pragmas

-As previously said, multiple views can be described for the same user interface\.
-In order to retrieve the correct method to apply, the spec methods are flagged with a pragma\.
+As previously said, multiple views can be described for the same user interface\.In order to retrieve the correct method to apply, the spec methods are flagged with a pragma\.

 The pragma can be `<spec: default>` for the view to use by default, or `<spec>` for the other views\.

 ####2\.3\.2\.
 Examples

-This section provides a list of examples about the constructions of layouts\.
-It starts with a  [basic ](#layout_basic_example) example\.
-Then two examples are given about the creation of  [rows and columns ](#layout_rows_and_column_layout)\.
-Now that rows and columns do not have any mystery, two other examples explain how to set a  [fix size ](#layout_set_size_pixels) for rows and columns\.
-Another example explains how to specify a widget  [proportions ](#layout_percentage)\.
-The last example presents the  [expert ](#layout_expert) mode in case everything else failed\.
+This section provides a list of examples about the constructions of layouts\.It starts with a [basic](#layout_basic_example) example\.Then two examples are given about the creation of [rows and columns](#layout_rows_and_column_layout)\.Now that rows and columns do not have any mystery, two other examples explain how to set a [fix size](#layout_set_size_pixels) for rows and columns\.Another example explains how to specify a widget [proportions](#layout_percentage)\.The last example presents the [expert](#layout_expert) mode in case everything else failed\.

 <a name="layout_basic_example"></a>
-The simpliest example is to just render one widget\.
-The example  [1\.3\. ](#ex_layout1) presents such a layout\.
+The simpliest example is to just render one widget\.The example [1\.3\. ](#ex_layout1) presents such a layout\.